 The rebuilding process

 One of the main substances muscles need to repair and grow is protein, which is why eggs are an ideal choice for post-workout nutrition.
-As well as their high levels of protein they also contain all eight essential amino acids that are needed for prime muscle recovery.
+Egg protein contains all nine essential amino acids.

 Making the most of your training